CKudella/corr_data/intersections_budé_erasmus/sql_queries/intersection_overview/README.md

 date: 2018-03-04
 ---

+** This Readme is still missing information on newly added scripts**

 | File     | Description     |
 | :------------- | :------------- |
 | no_mut_corr_era_budé.sql       | This script calculates the number of mutual correspondents of Erasmus and Budé.   |